Alor

 Day 1

-After embarkation at Sorong harbour the crew will help you settling in to your new home for the next few days: the majestic Damai I liveaboard.
+On the day of embarkation you can opt for a transfer from any Kaimani hotel or the airport.
+The Damai crew will take you to the harbour and help you on settling in to your new home for the next few days: the majestic Damai I liveaboard.
 A boat briefing done by the cruise director will give you a better knowledge of the boat amenities, the staff that works onboard, and there will also an introduction of the other guests on board with you.
-The afternoon is spent unpacking your diving gear and simply relaxing.
-An amazing dive vacation in Raja Ampat, Halmahera and Central Sulawesi is about to begin.
+You will pass Bitsari Bay to see some very old paintings on the cliffs.
+An amazing dive vacation is about to begin.
 Take a seat in the air-conditioned saloon and enjoy dinner while the boat leaves port.

 Core Days